 Decimal Division

-Directions: Using the digits 0 through 9, without repeating any digits, find the quotient closest to 1.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to find the quotient closest to 1.

 Hint